2014 HSC Rules and Procedures guide

 - at least four subjects.

-* The Board is currently conducting a pilot of a Stage 6 course entitled English Studies.
-Satisfactory completion of English Studies fulfils English requirements for the HSC.
-The course will count towards the 6 units of Board Developed Courses required for the award of the HSC.
-English Studies does not meet Universities Admissions Centre (UAC) requirements for 2 units of English for the calculation of an Australian Tertiary Admission Rank (ATAR).
+* Satisfactory completion of English Studies fulfils English requirements for the HSC.
+The course counts towards the six units of Board Developed Courses required for the award of the HSC.
+English Studies does not meet Universities Admissions Centre (UAC) requirements for two units of English for the calculation of an Australian Tertiary Admission Rank (ATAR).

 1.2 Completion of HSC: All My Own Work program

-All students are required to have satisfactorily completed HSC: All My Own Work or its equivalent before any Preliminary or HSC course entries can be submitted.
-Students entered only for Stage 6 Life Skills courses are exempt from this requirement.
+All students (except those entered only for Stage 6 Life Skills courses) are required to have satisfactorily completed HSC: All My Own Work or its equivalent before any Preliminary or HSC course entries can be submitted.

 2. HSC pathways